minprog/programmeren-1/quality/1 naming/naming.md

 ## Loops

-Whenever you need temporary variables for iteration, use `i`, then `j`, then `k`, unless more specific names would make your code more readable:
+Whenever you need temporary variables for _deeper_ iteration, use `i`, then `j`, then `k`, unless more specific names would make your code more readable:

 	for (int i = 0; i < LIMIT; i++)
 	{